wp-plugins/pinterest-master/readme.txt

 = 4.2 =
 * This version taps into the new Pinterest API.
 Exciting new options:
 * Allows board and photos sizes.
 By use of the shortcode you can now have a page or post with full pinterest photo display.
-* New pinterest button with gray or red color.
+* New pinterest button with gray or red colour.
 * New Pint-it hover photo button.
 Mouse over wordpress photos.
 * New Single Top Pin display.
 * Beefed-up shortcode.